 The application of economic principles and methodologies to business decision problems.
 The logic and consequences of consumer and producer decision-making and the resultant market outcomes.
 Precludes additional credit for BUSI 5604.

-Tutorials/Directed Studies in Business
+BUSI 5900 [0.5 credit] Tutorials/Directed Studies in Business